 Teaching & Learning Methods

-The programme mainly adopts lecture, seminar, tutorial, online learning, laboratory, simulation and clinical study as teaching methods.
-The above methods are selected with the aim to increase students' abilities in mutual integration between theory and practice.
+The programme mainly adopts lecture, seminar, tutorial, online learning, laboratory, high fidelity simulation and clinical study as teaching methods.
+The above methods are selected with the aim to increase students’ abilities in mutual integration between theory and practice.

 Lecture, usually in the form of classroom teaching, is nowadays the commonest way of teaching massive material to students.
 Lectures are conducted in the form of education or research.
 During lecture, teaching material will be explained thoroughly and students will be presented more and updated information in the area of topic concerned, being stimulated to further study.